t-regx/t-regx.github.io/docs/match-first.md

 }
 ```

-Your custom exception must meet certain requirements.
+Of course, your custom exception must meet certain requirements:

 #### It has to be a class

-Trying to instantiate interfaces would lead to implicit instances, which breaks our "Explicity rule".
+Trying to instantiate interfaces breaks our "Explicity rule".
+The class must be concrete and explicit.

 #### It has to implement `\Throwable`